Clyde Bruckman's Final Repose: Conception and writing

 Bruckman's cryptic prediction that Scully would not die "sent fans into a frenzy" due to its implications.
 Morgan claimed that Bruckman knew full well how Scully would die, but decided to withhold the information simply because he liked her.
 However, many interpreted the line to mean that Scully could not actually die and was, in essence, immortal.
 Frank Spotnitz later argued that this sub-plot was bookended by the sixth-season episode "Tithonus," which showed Scully starting to die, only to have her come back, fulfilling Bruckman's prophecy.
 Spotnitz later called this ending "very satisfying."
 However, in 2011, Spotnitz seemed to suggest that Scully was, in fact, immortal.
 This interpretation was seemingly verified by series creator Chris Carter in a 2014 reddit AMA.

 Bruckman's quip about Fox Mulder dying by autoerotic asphyxiation was inspired both by the previous references in the series to Mulder's enjoyment of pornography, as well as a book that Morgan had read about homicide investigations.
 Morgan later noted that while Bruckman's line may have been prophetic, he added it simply to be funny.

 Many of the names used in the episode reference or allude to notable figures during the silent film era.
-The name "Clyde Bruckman", for instance, is a direct reference to a writer and director of silent comedies who committed suicide in 1955.
-Detective Havez and Detective Cline references the writer Jean Havez and the director Eddie Cline, respectively.
+The name "Clyde Bruckman", for instance, is a direct reference to a writer and director of classic comedies who died by suicide in 1955.
+Detective Havez and Detective Cline references the writer Jean C. Havez and the director Edward F. Cline, respectively.
 The names of one of the victims, Claude Dukenfield, was the real name of W. C. Fields.
 The name of the hotel in this episode, "Le Damfino", references the boat in the Buster Keaton movie The Boat.